codeRIT/brickhack-mobile-ios/README.md

 Each developer needs to use and _not_ commit their own Bundle Identifier, and developer team.

 The App Store version uses `io.BrickHack.Mobile.peterkos`, but despite this, all locally run versions need to use a unique identifier.

-# Contributors

-Thanks for your willingness to contribute!

-While we normally welcome ideas, BrickHack 6 is over, so any updates to this app are moot.

-Planning for BrickHack 7 will begin sometime in July 2020, so until then, give this repo a star and be on the lookout for updates!